Characterizations of classes of countable Boolean inverse monoids: Characterization of UHF inverse monoids

 \subsection{Foulis monoids}

-We shall be interested in those Boolean inverse monoids where the partial type monoid can be endowed with the structure of an MV-algebra.
-We shall go via MV-effect algebras.
-We say that a Boolean inverse monoid $S$ satisfies the {\em lattice condition} if $S/\mathscr{J}$ is a lattice under subset-inclusion.\footnote{The reader should note that this is an ordering on the principal ideals of the inverse semigroup and is therefore not the same as the natural partial order; for example, in the symmetric inverse monoid $\mathscr{I}_{2}$ the idempotents $e = 1_{\{1\}}$ and $f = 1_{\{2\}}$ are such that $e \wedge f = 0$ but they generate the same principal ideal since $e\,\mathscr{D}\,f$.} If $SiS = SeS \cap SfS$ define $[e] \wedge [f] = [i]$ in the partial type monoid, which is well-defined if $\mathscr{D} = \mathscr{J}$.
-A {\em Foulis monoid} is defined to be a factorizable Boolean inverse monoid satisfying the lattice condition.\footnote{This is different from the way the term was used in \cite{LS} where the `lattice condition' was omitted.} Let $S$ be a Foulis monoid.
-Put $\L(S)$ equal to the partial type monoid as a set.
-By \cite[5.1 Definition]{Foulis2000}, \cite[5.5 Theorem]{Foulis2000} and \cite[Lemma 2.7]{BF1995}, if $S$ is a factorizable Boolean inverse monoid satisfying the lattice condition, then $(\L(S), \oplus, \neg, \mathbf{0}, \mathbf{1})$ is an {\em MV-algebra} when we define $\neg [e] = [\bar{e}]$ and
+We shall now define a class of Boolean inverse monoids which give rise to (all) MV-algebras.

-We say that the MV-algebra $A$ is {\em coordinatized} by the Foulis monoid $S$ if $A \cong \L(S)$.
-It is known that every MV-algebra is coordinatized by some Boolean inverse monoid; the case of countable MV-algebras was established in \cite{LS} and the general case was proved in \cite[Theorem 5.2.10]{Wehrung}.
+We say that a Boolean inverse monoid $S$ satisfies the {\em lattice condition} if $S/\mathscr{J}$ is a lattice under subset-inclusion.\footnote{The reader should note that this is an ordering on the principal ideals of the inverse semigroup and is therefore not the same as the natural partial order; for example, in the symmetric inverse monoid $\mathcal{I}_{2}$ the idempotents $e = 1_{\{1\}}$ and $f = 1_{\{2\}}$ are such that $e \wedge f = 0$ but they generate the same principal ideal since $e\,\mathscr{D}\,f$.} The proof of the following is immediate from the fact that every ideal of a finite symmetric inverse monoid is principal and is generated by any element of maximum rank.